-A cost of living adjustment (COLA) of a child support order is when the amount of child support is increased because the cost of living has gone up.
+A cost of living adjustment (COLA) for a child support order is when the amount of child support is increased because the cost of living has gone up.
 You do not have to show any change in your own personal circumstances to get a COLA.

 - the Support Collection Unit (SCU) has no address for the payer.

-No, there has to have been a certain amount of change in the cost of living in your area.
+For a COLA to happen, there has to have been a certain amount of change in the cost of living in your area.
 This is decided by looking at something called the Consumer Price Index for urban areas (CPI-U), which is published by the federal government.
 There has to have been a change of at least 10% from the year of the most current order, or since 1994, whichever is later.

 The amount in the order is changed by following these steps:

-1. Add together how much cost of living has gone up each year according to the Consumer Price Index for Urban Areas (CPI-U) since the last order, or beginning with 1994, whichever is later;
+1. Add together how much cost of living has gone up each year according to the Consumer Price Index for Urban Areas (CPI-U) since the last order, or beginning with 1994, whichever is later.

-2. Multiply that number by the amount in the court order;
+2. Multiply that number by the amount in the court order.

 3. Add that number to the amount of the current order.